adswarm/src/mult_att_drone/README.md

-# Testing scenario with multiple attack drones
+# Example scenario for Multiple Attack Drones

 Figure below shows an example of multiple swarms conducting a search mission.
 There are two attack drones A<sub>1</sub>